getsentry/sentry.engineering/data/blog/boosting-mobile-session-replay-performance-with-view-renderer-v2.md

   _My reaction to the Xcode Instruments report_
 </div>

-On iOS each application has exactly one thread responsible for handling the entire UI view hierarchy - the main thread.
+Each iOS application uses exactly one thread for handling the entire UI view hierarchy - the main thread.
 When view changes occur, the hierarchy is processed by the system's render service, which converts the logical view structure into pixel data for display on the screen.

 Eventually Apple introduced _ProMotion_ displays which adjust their refresh rates up to `120Hz` during interaction and down to `10Hz` when idle — the frame rate is not constant anymore.

 To better understand the exact implications for time-to-render per frame in milliseconds (`ms`), consider that to hit a refresh rate of `120 Hz` the time per frame is narrow with `1000 ms / 120 = ~8.3 ms` available to update and render the view hierarchy.
-In contrast for `60 Hz` we can double the available time to `1000 ms / 60 = ~16.7 ms` .
+In contrast for `60 Hz`, we can double the available time to `1000 ms / 60 = ~16.7 ms` .

 _You can find a full table of refresh rates and timings in the [Apple Documentation](https://developer.apple.com/documentation/quartzcore/optimizing-promotion-refresh-rates-for-iphone-13-pro-and-ipad-pro#Understand-refresh-rates)._